ijhoskins/satmut_utils/README.md

 ## Reference files

-For convenience, a curated transcriptome of primary transcripts from APPRIS is provided, allowing the user to pass an Ensembl gene or transcript ID to satmut_utils.
+For convenience, a curated transcriptome of primary human transcripts from APPRIS is provided, allowing the user to pass an Ensembl gene or transcript ID to satmut_utils.
 However, if the requested Ensembl ID is not found in this set, the user must pass their own reference files.
 These include:

 A. Transcript reference (FASTA)